Eric Berglund · coloredrock

 § 01 · The problemThe estimating spreadsheet was the company

-When the customer first walked me through their day, the operations stack was a single Excel workbook — 11 tabs, hundreds of line items, and the whole company’s pricing logic baked into it.
-Steel, Excavation, Plumbing, Gas, Electrical, Shotcrete, Tile & Coping, Equipment, Plaster, Options, Soft Costs — one tab per trade, formulas chained across all of them, and at the end a “Break Out Price List” tab that summed it all into a customer-facing number.
+When the customer first walked me through their day, the operations stack was a single Excel workbook.
+11 tabs, hundreds of line items, and the whole company’s pricing logic baked into it.
+Steel, Excavation, Plumbing, Gas, Electrical, Shotcrete, Tile & Coping, Equipment, Plaster, Options, Soft Costs.
+One tab per trade, formulas chained across all of them, and at the end a “Break Out Price List” tab that summed it all into a customer-facing number.

 Quoting a custom pool meant opening the workbook, hunting for the right line items across all 11 tabs, hand-keying quantities, hoping no formula had been overwritten since the last quote, and trusting that the prices in those cells reflected what suppliers were actually charging this month.
-The tabs had real math — rebar count from the square root of interior area, shotcrete yards as IA × 0.032, plaster tier matched by interior-area bracket and perimeter bracket — and any one of those formulas could silently get clobbered when someone clicked into the wrong cell.
+The tabs had real math.
+Rebar count from the square root of interior area, shotcrete yards as IA × 0.032, plaster tier matched by interior-area bracket and perimeter bracket.
+And any one of those formulas could silently get clobbered when someone clicked into the wrong cell.

 Formulas, ported literally from the workbook